sinamoraddar/sinamoraddar/README.md

 ### Hi there 👋

 I'm Sina.

-A developer which you can rely on to get your product shipped with confidence while you can relax and have a sip on your coffee ☕️.
+A developer you can rely on to get your product shipped with confidence while you can relax and have a sip on your coffee ☕️.

 - 🔭 I’m currently working on React.js
 - 👯 I’m looking to collaborate on Javscript/Typescript projects